 We are witnessing dramatic increase of the resolution of imaging sensors in the last few decades.
 While only fifteen years ago typical consumer grade camera had a resolution of 2 Megapixels, current camera models on the market easily reach 25 Megapixel resolution for static images.
 A similar trend is visible for video cameras, which now move to 33 Megapixel resolution.
 While high resolution is a very desirable characteristic of the camera, it brings a number of challenges for camera constructors.
 Some of the challenges brought by the increased resolution, like higher memory and processing power requirements, can be solved by using more recent and powerful hardware.

 However, due to the further reduction of the pixel size, lens imperfections become more visible.
-Due to the lateral chromatic aberration, color components are not reaching the same pixel location, causing color artefacts in the affected regions.
+Due to the lateral chromatic aberration, color components are not reaching the same pixel location, causing color artifacts in the affected regions.

 Moreover, most cameras manufactured today use one imaging sensor employing color filter arrays, like the RGB-based Bayer pattern.
 Such filters separate the incoming light in its color components and are the only way to enable post-correction of chromatic aberration.
 As a result, demosaicing becomes a necessary step to reconstruct a homogeneous color in the final image.
-In this process, chromatic aberration shifts the location of color components and makes the artefacts even more pronounced, especially at the edges of the image or screen.
+In this process, chromatic aberration shifts the location of color components and makes the artifacts even more pronounced, especially at the edges of the image or screen.

 Software comes in where lenses cannot be optimized